 Answer: I completely agree with you.
 If you paid for music, then you shouldn't be limited to playing it in on just your one computer running iTunes (in my opinion anyway).

-When you buy songs from the iTunes store, it downloads them to your computer in mp4 format.
-You won't be able to play those songs anywhere else because they have DRM protection built into the music files.
+When you buy songs from the iTunes store, it downloads them to your computer in .m4a or .m4p format.
+You won’t be able to play those songs anywhere else because they have DRM protection built into the music files.

-It turns out that there are a couple legal ways to remove DRM-protection from music purchased from iTunes, so you can play them on other music players like Windows Media Player, WinAMP, etc.
+It turns out that there are two legal ways to remove DRM-protection from music purchased from iTunes, so you can play them on other music players like Windows Media Player, WinAMP, etc.

 Once the backup process has finished, then eject the CD-R, put it back into the CD burner, and then import the songs back into iTunes.